-Alert, Qikiqtaaluk Region, Nunavut, Canada, is the northernmost permanently inhabited place in the world and thus, the most northerly town in the world located only 817 kilometers (508 mi) from the North Pole.
+Alert, Qikiqtaaluk Region in Nunavut, Canada, is the northernmost permanently inhabited place in the world and thus, the most northerly town in the world located only 817 km (508 mi) from the North Pole.

 Nunavut Alert is situated at the very top of Ellesmere Island and is the most northern town in Canada.
 It is located very close to the north coast of Greenland.

 Read also: Ilulissat icefjord and Jakobshavn Glacier